 Geographical Range: Sub-Saharan Africa

-Attacking Strategy: The black mamba is not really black in color, its name comes from the bluish-black colored inner mouth, which it opens wide when ready to attack.
-It raises up to one-third of its body from the ground and flexes its neck.
-It also produces a hissing sound to warn the threat, and strikes multiple times, biting and releasing its deadly venom into the victim.
+Attacking Strategy: The black mamba isn't actually black, its name comes from the bluish-black color of its inner mouth, which it opens wide when ready to strike.
+It raises up to one-third of its body off the ground and flexes its neck.
+It hisses to warn threats, then strikes multiple times, injecting its deadly venom with each bite.

-Aftereffects: The lethal dose is estimated to be 10 to 15mg, whereas the average quantity of venom injected is approximately 120mg!
-However, larger species are known to deliver up to 400mg in a single bite!
-The venom is so quick in its effects that it can kill an adult human within 20 minutes.
-Symptoms due to neurotoxicity may include severe pain, respiratory paralysis, drowsiness, and loss of consciousness.
-In the absence of immediate medical assistance, death is only a few minutes, or hours away.
+Aftereffects: The lethal dose is estimated at just 10 to 15 mg, yet the average injection is approximately 120 mg.
+Larger individuals can deliver up to 400 mg in one bite.
+The venom acts so fast it can kill an adult human within 20 minutes.
+Neurotoxic symptoms include severe pain, respiratory paralysis, drowsiness, and loss of consciousness.
+Without immediate help, death follows in minutes to hours.

-There is a reason why a black mamba’s bite is called the kiss of death, and the species itself is famously called by an expert, death incarnate.
-This snake has all it takes to top this list, and most people consider it to be the most deadly snake indeed!
-It can travel up to 12.5 miles per hour, making it the fastest land snake in the world.
-It is the fourth most venomous snake in the world, the second most longest venomous snake, and does not hold the title for causing most human fatalities.
-However, its incredible speed, aggressive nature, and agility makes it one of the most lethal creatures on the planet.
+A black mamba bite is called the "kiss of death," and one expert famously called the species itself "death incarnate."
+It has everything needed to top this list, and many people do consider it the world's most deadly snake.
+It can reach 12.5 miles per hour, making it the fastest land snake on Earth.
+It ranks as the fourth most venomous snake in the world and the second longest venomous snake.
+It doesn't hold the record for most human fatalities, but its incredible speed, aggressive nature, and agility make it one of the most lethal creatures alive.

 The Puff Adder (Bitis arietans)

-Aftereffects: Its venom is lethal to an adult human at a dosage of 100mg, where this snake is known to yield up to 750mg of venom.
-Symptoms include bleeding, pain, swelling, nausea, blistering, tissue necrosis, and immobilization.
-Without immediate treatment, death is likely to occur within 25 hours.
+Aftereffects: Its venom is lethal to an adult at a dosage of 100 mg, and this snake can yield up to 750 mg.
+Symptoms include bleeding, pain, swelling, nausea, blistering, tissue death, and immobility.
+Without treatment, death is likely within 25 hours.

 The Russell's Viper (Daboia russelii)